angellgunn/alternate-silversurfer/themes/cocoa-eh/README.md

 #### Typography

-The **typography** is what makes Cocoa-EH look cool, here are the fonts used :
+The **typography** is what makes Cocoa-EH look cool, here are the fonts used:

 * *Nexa Bold* for the blog name, a strong and opinionated font
 * *Raleway* for the titles, light but clearly visible